Course Policies for the Economics Major and Minor

 If you are considering graduate school in Economics, you need to take even more math.
 Economics research makes heavy use of mathematics, and economics Ph.D. programs assume students enter the program with a strong mathematics background.
 When Ph.D. programs review applications for admission, one of the biggest concerns is a student’s mathematical preparation for graduate work in economics.

 • MATH 3110: Analysis involves reading and eventually constructing formal mathematical proofs.
-Indeed, perhaps the main benefit of taking analysis is to gain experience in constructing formal mathematical proofs.
+By taking analysis, you can gain experience in constructing formal mathematical proofs.
 MATH 3110 is the analysis course designed for students who begin the course with a limited background/comfort level in reading formal proofs.

-• MATH 4130: MATH 4130 is an honors version of analysis, designed for students who begin the course with experience and comfort reading formal mathematical proofs.
+• MATH 4130: an honors version of analysis, designed for students who begin the course with experience and comfort reading formal mathematical proofs.
 This course has the advantage of permitting you to take the next course in analysis, which is MATH 4140.

 Beyond analysis, we encourage you to take one or more additional math courses (and you will be even more competitive if you double major in math).
 There are many paths that you could take, depending on your interests: